api-platform/docs/laravel/index.md

 }
 ```

-It's quite common to define multiple `ApiResource`, `ApiProperty` and `Filter` attributes on a same class.
+It's quite common to define multiple `ApiResource`, `ApiProperty`, and `Filter` attributes on the same class.
-To mimick this behavior, the `apiResource()` function can return an array instead of a single instance of medata class.
+To mimic this behavior, the `apiResource()` function can return an array instead of a single instance of metadata class.

 These two classes are strictly equivalent: